FAQs for Abstract Submission

 9. I entered details on the submission site, but when I logged in again it was not there, what went wrong?

 You must hit the Submit button in order to save the information you have entered.
-You can return any number of times to update or change your submission before the 1st of October 2021.
+You can return any number of times to update or change your submission before the 22nd April 2022.

-Yes, you will be able to amend your submission right up to the closing date for submissions, the 1st of October 2021.
+Yes, you will be able to amend your submission right up to the closing date for submissions, the 22nd April 2022.

 No, the title along with the authors names are entered online during the submission process and do not count in the 400 words allowed for the abstract.